 The print edition of the magazine is distributed quarterly to more than 8,000 across Kansas and beyond.
 Annual subscriptions are available here ($24.95 for four issues).
 Single issues available for $10 at the Kansas Leadership Center’s online store.

-To foster civic leadership for healthier Kansas communities.
+To foster civic leadership for stronger, healthier and more prosperous Kansas communities.

-To be the center of excellence for civic leadership development.
+To be the center of excellence for leadership development and civic engagement.

 THE JOURNAL’S ROLE